seen-network/seen-network.github.io/faq.md

 #### Are you that ‘gender critical’ network?

-Yes!
+Yes.
 SEEN is proud to represent gender critical staff across the Civil Service!
-We are committed to the belief that:
+Our position is that:
 - Sex is binary and immutable;
 - Sex matters for both women and men in our everyday lives, including for our rights and needs in the workplace; and
 - Sex must not be conflated with, or replaced by, the concepts of gender or gender identity.